kct2020/goutpal-com-skeleventy/site/blog/what-is-best-for-gout/index.md

 Many gout sufferers believe that there is 'something' that is part of the standard treatment for gout.
 Usually, that 'something' is a medicine or food.
 But once gout sufferers fall into the trap of seeking gold standards, they often seek 'the best' of almost all aspects of their lives.
 Hence, the level of interest in "What is the Best Alcohol for Gout?" is topped by "Which are the Best Shoes for Gout?"

 However,once you understand how uric acid leads to gout you can see that there is no standard.
 Even the reference ranges that lead to meaningless terms like 'normal uric acid' are not standard.
 Most importantly, there is no standard for how uric acid causes gout.
-So lets consider why there can never be a gold standard for gout.
+So let's consider why there can never be a gold standard for gout.

 <h2 id="diff">Gout Is Not Standard</h2>